BoboTiG/python-mss/docs/source/capture-api-design.md

 rooted at `ScreenShotError`.

 Invalid argument types use `TypeError`; invalid values use `ValueError`.
-Window-selector callback exceptions propagate unchanged. `CaptureFailedError` chains its native cause.
+Window-selector callback exceptions propagate unchanged. `PickerError` and `CaptureFailedError` chain their native causes.

 ## Compatibility and deferred work